vndly/maggie/README.md

 MAGGIE
 ======

-Maggie (Multiprocess ActionScript Generic Game Interface Engine) is a programming library developed in ActionScript 3.0 to create Flash games.
+Maggie (Multiprocess ActionScript Generic Game Interface Engine) is a video game framework developed in ActionScript 3.0.

 General
 -------

-Maggie programming is very similar to languages such as DIV or Fenix Project, which makes it very easy to develop games.
-Maggie is based on basic Flash components so there is no need to import any special package for programming with this library.
+Maggie is very similar to other frameworks like DIV or the Fenix Project, which makes it very easy to develop games.
+Maggie is based on basic Flash components so there is no need to import any special package.

 Features
 --------

-* Emulate multithreaded programming in ActionScript 3.0 (due threading is not supported in this language)
+* Emulate multithreaded programming in ActionScript 3.0
 * Graphics handling
 * Sounds management
 * Keyboard and mouse input